monowai/flockdata.org/ab-engine/README.md

 Note that if ab-engine is integrating via AMQP, then ab-search must use this approach as well.

 ## Container Deployment
 While this all looks rather technical, it is simply a matter of getting the WAR file deployed in a webserver.
-There is no "seperate database" unless you wish to configure AB to talk to one.
+There is no "separate database" unless you wish to configure AB to talk to one.

 If you just want to evaluate and are pressed for time, then run ab-engine straight from the ab-engine/target folder with the following command
 ```